spectrocloud/librarium/packages/docs/content/01-introduction/2-concept-overviews.md

 # Cloud Accounts

-If you have had to handle more than one cloud account, you know how much of a chore it is to have a look-see on multiple dashboards.
+If you have had to handle more than one cloud account, you know how much of a chore it is to have a look-see on multiple consoles.
 They look different and work differently.
-Spectro Cloud's dashboard brings in all of your cloud accounts - public and private - into one place and simplifies managing your accounts.
-In combination with the cluster profile management, you won't have to move away from Spectro Cloud into your cloud service providers dashboards.
+Spectro Cloud's console brings in all of your cloud accounts - public and private - into one place and simplifies managing your accounts.
+In combination with the cluster profile management, you won't have to move away from Spectro Cloud into your cloud service providers consoles.

 # Pack Registry - public and private